bharath969/Traffic-Signs-/README.md

 | **Macro avg**                                | **0.95**  | **0.96**| **0.95** | 12630   |
 | **Weighted avg**                             | **0.97**  | **0.97**| **0.97** | 12630   |

-## Overall performance of Model 3
-  - Accuracy: 0.97
-  - Macro Avg Precision: 0.95
-  - Macro Avg Recall: 0.96
-  - Weighted Avg Precision: 0.97
-  - Weighted Avg Recall: 0.97
+### Observations for model 3
+- The model 3 omly performs poorly on the pedestrain signs (refer above classification reports and heatmap for the confusion matrix provided in the files)
 - The mislabelling of the pedestrian class might be because of the following reasons (less sample data,Low quality of the image,similarities with other classes such as yiled)
-- Apart from that this model performs very well on all classes and you can see the same from the macro avg and weighted average in the classsification report
+- The model performs very well on all classes and you can see the same from the macro avg and weighted average reports in the classsification report

 **So we can conlude that Model 3 is the best for reading traffic signs**